le0kar0ub1/x64assemblyShell/README.md

+# PROJECT

-# x64assemblyShell is a mini shell wroten in x86_64 assembly
+x64assemblyShell is a mini shell wroten in x86_64 assembly.

 ## DEPENDENCY:
-    - NASM
-    - LD
+  * nasm
+  * ld

 ## BUILD:

-    - make
+`make`

 ## RUN:

-    - ./asmsh
+`./asmsh`

 ## EPILOGUE:

-    - This is a very old project which has been used for learn assembly dev.
+This is a very old project which has been used for learn assembly.
-    - The program have a lot of problem & lack.
+The program have a lot of problems & lacks.